kbase/kb_sdk/README.md

     kb-sdk init -u [user_name] -l python ContigCount

 Module names in KBase need to be unique accross the system (for now- they will likely be namespaced by a user or organization name soon).
-Since you're not the first one trying out this tutorial, the name ContigCount is probably already taken so you should name it something like MikeContigCount, replacing your name with Mike of course.

 ##### Enter your new module directory and do the initial build: